codelicia/immutable/README.md

 ```

 We recommend you create a `__construct` to make the object stay in a valid state
-right after the instantiation of it, but we cannot enforce it on out side, it is
-up to you and your necessity.
+right after the instantiation of it, but it is up to you and your necessity.

 ```php
 final class User